ujw0l/ctc-lite/readme.txt

 Requires PHP: 7.4.9
 License: GPLv2 or later

-Block based light weight WordPress e-commerce plugin.Works with almost any Theme with minor to no CSS customization.
+JavaScript first block based light weight WordPress e-commerce plugin.Works with almost any Theme with minor to no CSS customization.

 == Description ==